-Potential career fields include: advertising, art project management and administration, being a professional artist, costume designer, craftsperson, film or television producer, florist, graphic designer, hairdresser, illustrator, scenic painter, interior and landscape designer, jeweller, mason, photographer, screen printer, sign-writer, tattoo artist, working in theatre production and design.
+Potential career fields include: advertising, art project management and administration, being a professional artist, costume designer, craftsperson, film or television producer, florist, graphic designer, hairdresser, illustrator, scenic painter, interior and landscape designer, jeweler, mason, photographer, screen printer, sign-writer, tattoo artist, working in theatre production and design.

 Check out what our graduates are up to now.

 Do you recognise previous training or experience in art?

 Yes.
 If you have previous experience or qualifications you can apply to skip our Certificate level 4 programme and apply for direct entry to level 5, 6 or 7.
 You will need to submit a portfolio for assessment.
 Entry to any programme level will be at the discretion of the Academic Board.
 Find more information here.

 What needs to be included in a portfolio?